Scalingo/documentation/_posts/platform/app/2000-01-01-static-files-hosting.md

 ```

 With this piece of code, all your static files must be in the `dist` folder, in the same directory
 as your `server.js` file.
-You can use a different folder if you need by modifying the folder defined
+A different directory can be used by modifying the `STATIC_DIR` environment
-by the call to `express.static`.
+variable with the right value.

 Your server will listen on the port 3000 in your development environment and on the port defined in
 the environment variable `PORT` when deployed on Scalingo.